RaphaelEjike/Tackling_Phishing_Threats/README.md

 13. Machine Learning and AI for Phishing Detection

-## Email Security Solutions (Secure Email Gateways - SEG)
+## 1. Email Security Solutions (Secure Email Gateways - SEG)
 ### Overview
 Email security is a critical aspect of protecting an organization’s communication infrastructure.
 Secure Email Gateways (SEGs) are essential tools that help filter and block malicious emails before they reach users’ inboxes.
 This guide covers the deployment of robust SEGs and the use of Content Disarm and Reconstruction (CDR) technology to enhance email security.
 ### Deploying a Secure Email Gateway
 A Secure Email Gateway (SEG) inspects and filters email traffic for potentially malicious, dangerous, or inappropriate content.
 Here are the steps to deploy a robust SEG:

-1. Choose the Right SEG Tool
+i) Choose the Right SEG Tool
 Select a reliable SEG tool such as Proofpoint, Mimecast, or Microsoft Defender for Office 365.
 These tools offer comprehensive protection by blocking malicious attachments, URLs, and suspicious sender domains.

-2. Configure Email Filtering
+ii) Configure Email Filtering
 Set up filtering rules based on:

 - Reputation: Block emails from known malicious domains.